Target and Task specific Source-Free Domain Adaptive Image Segmentation: Introduction

-In summary, this work makes the following contributions: 1) We propose a new SFUDA method focusing on both target and task specific adaptation for image segmentation.
-2) We propose an efficient ensemble entropy minimization loss and a Selective Voting method for enhancing pseudo labels for target specific adaptation.
-3) We regularize the model further using a teacher-student self-training framework with an augmentation-guided consistency for task specific adaptation.
-4) We conduct extensive experiments on both 2D and 3D data of different modalities.
+In summary, this work makes the following contributions: \textbf{1)} We introduce a systematic SFUDA method focusing on both target and task-specific adaptation for image segmentation. \textbf{2)} We propose an efficient method for generating enhanced pseudo-labels using an ensemble entropy minimization loss and selective voting respectively.
+These improved pseudo-labels are then utilized to learn target domain segmentation more effectively. \textbf{3)} We conduct extensive experiments on both 2D and 3D data of different modalities.
 We show results on 7 different data-shifts for both 2D fundus images and 3D MRI volumes and achieve state-of-the-art performance compared to recent methods.